Video Game / Macross 30: The Voice that Connects the Galaxy

 - Eldritch Abomination: Yurva Arga.
 It is massive, winged, and has eyes seemingly everywhere on its body.
 Its main power is the ability to warp space and time like silly putty, and is fought in a bizarre otherworldly dimension implied to be of its own creation.
 Also it shoots eyeball missiles.

 - Enemy Mine: Shin Kudo is working alongside his old foes Nora and D.D. here, for some reason.
+Likewise, Grace, Brera, and Guld are assisting Havamal for their own objectives.

 - Famed In-Story: Basically everyone who is not an Original Generation character.
 Justified in that the reason they are there is because they played pivotal roles in the series history.
+Minmei, Misa, and Hikaru arguably get this the most.

 - Floating Continent: There are a large number of flying rock formations on Ouroboros.
 What's causing this isn't explained, but implied to be connected to the ruins and the Ouroboros Aura.